AlexGustafsson/wsic/README.md

 The feature branches should when applicable be up to speed to `development` via `git rebase development`.
 Feature branches are merged to `development` with `git merge --no-ff branch`.
 Feature branches may be squashed, but prefer to keep the history clean so that all commits can be kept.

 When `development` is stable enough and provides meaningful value, it is merged into the `master` branch.
+First, a `release-vx.x.x` branch is created in `development` with updates reflecting the version change.
+When that branch is merged to `development`, an annotated tag is created in `development` using `git tag -a vx.x.x -m "Version x.x.x"`.
+Then `development` is merged into `master`.

 ### Disclaimer